sammwyy/aws-dashboard/README.md

-# 🌸 AWS PoC
+# 🌸 AWS Dashboard Design

-Proof of concept on re-design for the AWS dashboard (Amazon Web Services) built in React, Sass, Chakra-UI and Choc-UI.
+A little re-design for the AWS dashboard (Amazon Web Services) built in React, Sass, Chakra-UI and Choc-UI.

 ### 🤔 Why?